isomerpages/mol-services/_servicebundles/00c-ballot.md

 At the end of the application period, HDB will ballot all applications for the queue position and inform you of the outcome of their applications.

-*Tip: Already an applicant?
-You may check the [status of your application](https://services2.hdb.gov.sg/webapp/BP13BTOENQWeb/BP13RSLT.jsp?strSystem=BTO1) when results are announced.
+<em>Tip: Already an applicant?
+You may check the [status of your application](https://services2.hdb.gov.sg/webapp/BP13BTOENQWeb/BP13RSLT.jsp?strSystem=BTO1) when results are announced.</em>